oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 #### Hello MELD application series

-The "Hello MELD" applications were extremely helpful, both for learning the framework when bringing a new developer on board, as it allowed the various parts of a complex set of interfaces to be mastered separately, and creating code that was easier to test .
+The "Hello MELD" applications were extremely helpful, both for learning the framework when bringing a new developer on board, as it allowed the various parts of a complex set of interfaces to be mastered separately, and creating code that was easier to test.
 Also, the "Hello MELD" series of applications, which performed increasingly complex operations using MELD, provided fallback options when failures were encountered, allowing code-induced and environment-induced problems to be identified and separated.

 It was important that the first of these "Hello MELD" applications was so simple that one might easily think that there was nothing to go wrong.
 In practice, things did go wrong, and even a trivially simple application served the important function of proving that a minimum set of runtime requirements had been set up correctly.
 Having a trivial application provided a useful platform for exploring testing tools and frameworks without getting bogged down in application code minutiae, and allowed easy experimentation with application design options (using established MELD patterns) that would facilitate testing.